 Whether you are navigating betrayal, feeling emotionally disconnected, or struggling to feel understood by your partner, couples therapy can help you slow down, understand what is happening beneath the surface, and begin rebuilding connection in a more secure way.

 My role is to help you understand the emotional meaning underneath conflict so you can feel regulated and secure in your relationships and move from blame and defensiveness toward curiosity, repair and deeper connection.
-I believe the most important part of therapy is finding a therapist who feels like a good fit for YOU, which is why I offer a free 15 min consultation as a risk-free way to see how you feel before committing to the process.
-Book your free consultation here.
+I believe the most important part of therapy is finding a therapist who feels like a good fit for YOU, which is why I offer a free 10 min consultation as a risk-free way to see how you feel before committing to the process.

 Signs It Might Be Time for Couples Therapy